codazoda/mobile_login/README.md

 - Edit the href for the forgot password link in index.html
 - Put custom styles in css/styles.css
 - Edit the config.xml to describe the app for Phonegap Build
+- Add your website to the allow-internet area of the config.xml file